Pathology Residency

 The University

 Texas A&M University is a land, space, and sea-grant-designated institution with over 79,000 students, 140 undergraduate degree programs, and 260 graduate degree programs.
 With over $1.4 billion in research expenditures in 2024, Texas A&M is a major research university with a growing international focus.
-The school ranks among the top U.S. universities in attracting international students, with more than 6,000 students from 137 countries.
-The Texas A&M University System and the Texas A&M Foundation benefit from outstanding public and private support, with an endowment that ranks in the top ten among all U.S. universities (top two among public universities in the U.S.).
+The university ranks among the top universities, in the nation and world-wide, in attracting international students, with more than 6,000 students from 137 countries.
+The Texas A&M University System and the Texas A&M Foundation benefit from outstanding public and private support, with an endowment that ranks in the top ten among all U.S. universities (top two among public universities in the nation).

 The Area